Tanay-Kar/Phi/README.md

 *Note* : The project is currently in development stage.
 Later on a dedicated filename-as-argument method will be implemented.

-If all steps were followed correctly , the terminal must show the solution of two equations and must give the result of an integration.
-It should also show a graph plotting the function and the shaded area of integration.
+If all steps were followed correctly , the terminal must show :
+- Solution of two equations
+- Roots of a quadratic function
+- Definite integration of a function

+A graph of the function and the shaded area under the curve will be displayed.